 It’s that time of year again!
 When we gather the biggest and best experts, to discover the social media trends that will matter most in 2019.
 If you want to stay ahead of the game, you want to read this!

 It doesn’t seem 12 months since we last revealed the trends that would shape 2018.
 But what about 2019?
 We have a fantastic collection of social media experts, marketing influencers, and PR consultants to give you insider insights into what will be impacting your strategy next year.
-We've even found the best social media campaigns of 2018, that foresaw the trends for some early impact.

 With contributions from some of the biggest experts in the industry, like Rand Fishkin, Sarah Hall, Neal Schaffer, Chris Penn and many more.
 To help your journey through the trends, we've split them into 3 categories:-